 1. Hydraulic Pedals Are More Accurate

-When it comes to accuracy and immersion, both load cell and hydraulic pedals do a good job of providing both.
-They definitely do a better job than cheaper potentiometer pedal sets, but the performance differences between these two types of pedals can be very slight, as there are some excellent load cell options out there, as well as some fairly average hydraulic pedals in terms of immersion.
+When it comes to accuracy and immersion, load cell and hydraulic pedals both do a good job.
+They definitely do a better job than cheaper potentiometer or Hall effect pedal sets, but the performance differences between these two types of pedals can be very slight, as there are some excellent load cell options out there, as well as some fairly average hydraulic pedals in terms of immersion.

 Hydraulics Are Usually More Immersive

-However, it is not just the brake pedal that is more immersive, as hydraulic pedal sets also usually feature hydraulic gas and clutch pedals too.
-What you will often find with load cell pedals as well is that the gas and clutch pedals will still use potentiometers, whereas most hydraulic sets use the same mechanism for all three pedals.
+However, it is not just the brake pedal that is more immersive, as hydraulic pedal sets also usually feature hydraulic or load cell gas and clutch pedals too.
+What you will often find with load cell pedals is that the gas and clutch pedals will still use potentiometers or Hall effect sensors, which are fine, but not the most accurate.

 With that said, the differences in the immersion between these two types of pedals will usually only be noticeable for very experienced sim racers.
-Load cell pedals do tend to offer less accurate feel than hydraulic systems, but they can often be adjusted with software and even hardware in some cases to provide a very realistic racing experience.
+Load cell pedals do tend to offer a slightly less realistic experience compared to hydraulic systems, but they can often be adjusted with software and even hardware in some cases to provide a very immersive and accurate racing experience.

 2. Load Cell Pedals Tend To Be Less Prone To Damage